|

 In it there is just such a reference to a fat money-grabbing preacher.

-While fat and affluent business men seem perfectly Okay by worldly standards
+While fat and affluent business men seem perfectly Okay by worldly

 Pharisees